StormHub/TinyToolBox/README.md

 // IServiceCollection services
 services.AddConfigurationProviderOptions(options =>
 {
-    // Map configuration provider for names if needed options.Map<EnvironmentVariablesConfigurationProvider>("Environment Variable");
+    // Map configuration provider type for names if needed options.Map<EnvironmentVariablesConfigurationProvider>("Environment Variable");
+    // Or provider instance for names if needed
+    // options.Map<EnvironmentVariablesConfigurationProvider>(provider => provider.ToString());
 });
 ```
 This adds the custom configuration provider information, not needed for default options.